 - One in five (20 percent) cited decreased confidence in the managers' ability to make good hiring decisions.

 The research also found that while a bad hire could be identified rather quickly, correcting the mistake took longer.

-- Forty-four per cent of small business owners said it took less than a month to realize they made a bad hiring decision; however, it took more than three times that on average (16 weeks) to let the person go.
+- Fifty-eight percent of small business owners said it took less than a month to realize they made a bad hiring decision; however, it took more than twice that time on average (8.8 weeks) to let the person go.

-- Seven more weeks passed before a replacement started working, with 70 per cent of businesses putting the workload on existing staff during this time.
+- Nearly five more weeks passed before a replacement started working, with 68 percent of businesses putting the workload on existing staff during this time.

 Minimizing the Risks and Costs of a Bad Hire